Why College Grads Should be Careful About Getting a Job At a Startup

 You Might End Up Unemployed

 While it is highly unlikely that you will be staying at your first job forever anyway, it is still not that great finding yourself without employment without any notice.
-It can be discouraging and some young people all but sour from finding any kind of a job at a company that has not been around for decades.
+It can be discouraging and some young people sour from finding any job in a company that has not been around for decades.

-While working for a startup can be an invigorating challenge for some, for others, it is nothing but woes and uncertainty.
+While working for a startup can be an exciting challenge for some, for others, it is nothing but woes and uncertainty.

 In the end, it will all come down to the type of person you are.
 The important thing is that you have been warned.